amiaopensource/av-python-carpentry/setup.md

 The easiest way to get set up with Python and Jupyter Lab so you can start coding is to install the Anaconda distribution.
 Let’s go through the install instructions  for the two most common operating systems - Windows and MacOS.

 #### Windows
-Go [here](https://www.anaconda.com/download/#windows) and click on the "download" button for the Python 3.x (currently 3.7) version of Anaconda.
+Go [here](https://www.anaconda.com/download/#windows) and click on the "download" button for the Python 3.x (currently 3.7) Graphical Installer of Anaconda.

 A window may pop up asking if you want to give Anaconda your information in return for a cheat sheet - you do not need to do so unless you want to.